Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Exhaust his dialogue at [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold).
 - [x] After reaching the Altus Plateu or defeating [Mad Tongue Alberich](https://eldenring.wiki.fextralife.com/Mad+Tongue+Alberich) and collecting the [Cipher Pata](https://eldenring.wiki.fextralife.com/Cipher+Pata), he will tell you he is going on a journey to find the [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask).
-- [ ] After reloading, he appears just north of the Altus Highway Junction site of grace, exhaust his dialogue.
+- [x] After reloading, he appears just north of the Altus Highway Junction site of grace, exhaust his dialogue.
+(04-18)
-- [ ] On the north side of Altus Plateau there is a broken bridge, go here and interact with [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask).
+- [x] On the north side of Altus Plateau there is a broken bridge, go here and interact with [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask).
+(04-18)
-- [ ] Return to [Brother Corhyn](https://eldenring.wiki.fextralife.com/Brother+Corhyn) and exhaust his dialogue telling him you found the [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask).
+- [x] Return to [Brother Corhyn](https://eldenring.wiki.fextralife.com/Brother+Corhyn) and exhaust his dialogue telling him you found the [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask).
+(04-18)
-- [ ] Reload the area and Corhyn will be next to the [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask) on the bridge, exhaust dialogue.
+- [x] Reload the area and Corhyn will be next to the [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask) on the bridge, exhaust dialogue.
+(04-18)
 - [ ] After Defeating Godfrey, First Elden Lord (Golden Shade) he will move to the colosseum at Leyndell, exhaust his dialogue.
 - [ ] Get the incantation [Law of Regression](https://eldenring.wiki.fextralife.com/Law+of+Regression) (requires 33 [INT](https://eldenring.wiki.fextralife.com/Intelligence), boostable).
 Head west from Erdtree sanctuary grace until you see a white message saying "Regression" facing a statue.
 Cast [Law of Regression](https://eldenring.wiki.fextralife.com/Law+of+Regression) on the message while facing the statue.
 New message appears.
 Read it and return to [Brother Coryhn](https://eldenring.wiki.fextralife.com/Brother+Coryhn).
 - [ ] [Brother Coryhn](https://eldenring.wiki.fextralife.com/Brother+Coryhn) and [Goldmask](https://eldenring.wiki.fextralife.com/Goldmask) will move to the bridge south of Stargazers Ruins.
 Exhaust his dialogue.